cerc-io/stack-orchestrator/app/data/stacks/build-support/README.md

 64 bytes from localhost (127.0.0.1): icmp_seq=1 ttl=64 time=0.147 ms
 64 bytes from localhost (127.0.0.1): icmp_seq=2 ttl=64 time=0.033 ms
 ```
+Although not necessary in order to build and publish packages, you can now access the Gitea web interface at: [http://gitea.local:3000](http://gitea.local:3000) using these credentials: gitea_admin/admin1234 (Note: please properly secure Gitea if public internet access is allowed).

 Now npm packages can be built:
 ### Build npm Packages